holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 4.3.2 Communication & Restoration

-Upon taking Individual Action, you must explain your action and the intent behind it to any Partner who fills a Role that may be significantly impacted.
-Upon the request of any of those Partners, you must also take any reasonable additional actions to assist in resolving any Tensions created by your Individual Action.
+Upon taking Individual Action, you have a duty to explain your action and the intent behind it to any Partner who fills a Role that may be significantly impacted.
+Upon the request of any of those Partners, you also have a duty to take any reasonable additional actions to assist in resolving any Tensions created by your Individual Action.

 If your Individual Action was effectively acting within another Role, or violated a Domain or a Policy, then you must cease from continuing to take similar Individual Action upon request of whoever normally controls that Role, Domain, or Policy, or upon request of the Lead Link of the Circle holding the affected entity.

 #### 4.3.3 Clarifying Governance

-If your Individual Action is an instance of a recurring activity or ongoing function needed by a Circle, and that activity or function is not already explicitly called for by the Circle’s Governance, then you must take follow-up steps to remove that gap.
+If your Individual Action is an instance of a recurring activity or ongoing function needed by a Circle, and that activity or function is not already explicitly called for by the Circle’s Governance, then you are responsible for taking follow-up steps to remove that gap.
 That follow-up could include proposing Governance to cover the need, or taking steps to remove the need for this activity or function to happen in the first place.

 #### 4.3.4 Priority of Corollary Requirements

-After taking Individual Action, you must prioritize doing the corollary requirements defined in this section higher than doing any of your regular work.
+After taking Individual Action, you have a duty to prioritize doing the corollary requirements defined in this section higher than doing any of your regular work.
 However, the Lead Link of whatever Circle fully contains all Roles that were significantly impacted by your action may still change this default priority.

 ## Article V: Adoption Matters